- General Information

 - Please indicate your preferred delivery method:

 - Sign and date the form.
-Then, return the form to ICFA, whether by mail, fax (202-625-0279), or email (firstname.lastname@example.org).
+Return the form to ICFA, whether by mail, fax (202-625-0279), or email (firstname.lastname@example.org).
 ICFA staff will provide you with a counter-signed copy for your records.

 - Images will be delivered upon receipt of payment: